National-Education-Union/school-cuts/README.md

+# School cuts map
+The school funding information can be found on a map at [www.schoolcuts.org.uk](www.schoolcuts.org.uk).

+# Findings

 # School cuts methodology
-An analysis of school funding in England

 ## School funding
 We took the grant funding for every school in 2015-16 and compared it with 2020-21.